ietf-wg-cellar/matroska-specification/matroska_security.md

 * Storage of a arbitrary and potentially executable data within an `Attachment Element`.
-  `Matroska Readers` that extract or use data from Matroska Attachments **SHOULD** check that the data adheres to expectations.
+  `Matroska Readers` that extract or use data from Matroska Attachments **SHOULD** check that the data adheres to expectations or not use the attachement.

 * A `Matroska Attachment` with an inaccurate mime-type.